yonicd/yonicd.github.io/staging/regexSelect.md

 shinyApp(ui, server)
 ```
 regexSelect comes with controls placed in a group checkbox below the selectize object.
 When calling regexSelect you can show or hide the checkbox controls, as to make it look like a normal selectize object, and save valuable UI real-estate.

-Through the checkbox controls (or in the regexSelect call) you can
+Through the checkbox controls you can
   - Force regexSelect to work as a standard selectize object
   - Retain the regex search as a new value the selectize object.
   - Options that are passed to [grep](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/grep) : Ignore Case, Perl, Fixed, Invert
 ```r
 require(shiny)